skenderidis/f5-cis-lab/examples/ingress/README.md

 ## Health Monitors
-The following example deploys an Ingress resource with health monitors to verify that the backend services are working properly.
+The following example deploys an Ingress resource with health monitor to verify that the K8S service is working properly.

 __"HTTP GET /health/echo" => health-monitor-1__

-__"HTTP GET /health/myapp" => health-monitor-2__

 Create the Ingress resource
 ```